Mineral Exploration & Mining

 The Province is committed to ensuring that B.C. remains a leader in mining regulation and oversight, while enhancing responsible resource development and strengthening First Nations involvement in B.C.'s mining sector.

 The Mine Audits and Effectiveness Unit is an independent team in the Ministry of Energy, Mines and Low Carbon Innovation.
 The Audit Unit conducts audits to ensure mining regulation in B.C. is effective and aligned with global best practice.

 Learn more about mineral exploration and mining statistics, directives, alerts, incident information, legislation, policies, reports and publications.

-The Ministry of Energy, Mines and Petroleum Resources has collaborated with the Environmental Assessment Office and the Ministry of Environment and Climate Change to develop a new B.C.
+The Ministry of Energy, Mines and Low Carbon Innovation has collaborated with the Environmental Assessment Office and the Ministry of Environment and Climate Change to develop a new B.C.
 Mine Information website.
 This site makes mine-related information from all three agencies available online in one place for the first time.